Alan Lowry: Records

-College career
+Coaching

 Lowry began his coaching career at Texas as a graduate assistant coaching the scout team in 1973.
 After graduation in 1974, he went to coach at Virginia Tech before moving to the University of Wyoming to join Fred Akers' coaching staff in 1975.
 He resigned that post in summer of 1976 due to the serious illness of his mother.
 Following her death, he spent the fall of 1976 grading films for the Dallas Cowboys scouting department before rejoining new Texas head coach Akers at the University of Texas (1977–81) for five seasons as defensive backs coach.

-Professional career
+Lowry was a coach at the NFL level for 32 seasons.

-Lowry spent nine seasons with the Dallas Cowboys (1982–90).
+He spent his first nine seasons with the Dallas Cowboys (1982–90).
 He originally joined the Cowboys in 1982 as their special teams coach before shifting to receivers (1988–90).
+During his time with the Cowboys, they went to the playoffs four times, won the NFC East twice and went to the 1982 NFC Championship game.

-In 1991, he served as the special teams/tight ends coach for the Tampa Bay Buccaneers, and as special teams coach for the San Francisco 49ers from 1992-95.
+In 1991, he served as the special teams/tight ends coach for the Tampa Bay Buccaneers, and as special teams coach for the San Francisco 49ers from 1992 to 1995.
 In San Francisco, Lowry and the Niners made three NFC Championship game appearances (1992, 1993, 1994) and captured a Super Bowl Championship (XXIX).

+In 1996, he moved onto the Houston Oilers and stayed with them through 17 seasons as they moved from Houston to Memphis and then Nashville and changed mascots from Oilers to Titans.
+During his time with the franchise, the teams went to the playoffs six times, won the AFC Central once and the AFC South twice, went to the 2002 AFC Championship game and won the 1999 AFC Championship, but lost Super Bowl XXXIV coming up one yard short of beating the St. Louis Rams.

 Lowry is perhaps best known for masterminding the "miracle" play with the Tennessee Titans in what is now known as the Music City Miracle.
 It took place in a Wild Card game of the NFL Playoffs involving the Titans and Buffalo Bills on January 8, 2000.
-Steve Christie, the Bills' kicker, had just kicked a 41-yard field goal to put Buffalo up 16-15 with only sixteen seconds remaining in the game.
+Steve Christie, the Bills' kicker, had just kicked a 41-yard field goal to put Buffalo up 16–15 with only sixteen seconds remaining in the game.
 On the ensuing kickoff, Christie kicked off, and Titans player Lorenzo Neal received.
 Neal handed the ball off to Titans tight end Frank Wycheck, who then lateraled the ball across the whole field to another Titans player, Kevin Dyson, who then ran down the sidelines for a 75-yard touchdown.
-They would go on to Super Bowl XXXIV, losing to the St. Louis Rams 23-16.
+They would go on to Super Bowl XXXIV, losing to the St. Louis Rams 23–16.

 On January 11, 2013, Lowry was let go by the Titans after 17 seasons with the franchise.

+Starting in 2016, Lowry worked with Ravenwood High School's football team as a volunteer assistant.